Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Experimental Studies

-The computation time per step for both \textit{no-awareness} and \textit{intention-awareness} scenarios is presented in Fig.~\ref{fig:uc2_complexity}.
-Both scenarios show exponentially decaying computation time as the step increases, implying the correctness of our analysis on computational complexity in Remark~\ref{rm:compu}.
+The computation times per step for both \textit{no-awareness} and \textit{intention-awareness} scenarios are presented in Fig.~\ref{fig:uc2_complexity}.
+Both scenarios show exponentially decaying computation times as the step increases, implying the correctness of our analysis on computational complexity in Remark~\ref{rm:compu}.
 It is noticed that the intention-aware controller involves heavier computation than the \textit{no-awareness} one due to the incorporation of uncertain intentions.
-The computation is substantial before step $10$ when the \gls{ev} tries to find a feasible solution to avoid collisions with the \gls{ov} and the pedestrians.
+The computational load is substantial before step $10$ when the \gls{ev} tries to find a feasible solution to avoid collisions with the \gls{ov} and the pedestrians.
 The computation time before step $8$ even exceeds the discrete sampling time $0.5\,$s, bringing up a challenge to its deployment on a real-time system.
-Possible solutions to resolve this problem may include the decomposition~\cite{charitidou2021signal}, splitting~\cite{zhang2023modularized}, and conflict resolution~\cite{yang2023distributed} of STL specifications for a simplified task, which is beyond the scope of this paper.
+Possible solutions to resolve this problem may include decomposition and splitting methods as interpreted in Sec.~\ref{sec:solution}.